 Athletes know this better than all of us: proper breathing helps improve physical performance and also helps the body sustain a proper form.
 Sex is a physical activity.
 Even if it’s not a classical fitness workout, it is a workout.
 The better your physical condition, the better you enjoy your intimacy.
 Breath is a type of exercise—one that helps us regulate our body during sex.

 Breathwork is quite uncomfortable for most people.
-And, for many women, breath during sex, breathwork is an extreme opposite of how they relate to their breath – especially in sex.
+And, for many women, breath during sex and breathwork represent an extreme opposite to how they relate to their breathing – especially in sex.

 This is due to shame – many women feel that if they allowed themselves to breathe in sex according to the intensity, they would sound like cows in heat.
 Sadly, diminishing the breath diminishes the intensity in the body.